Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling: Speed Augmentation Analysis

 \section{Speed Augmentation \& Analysis}

-The previous analysis of the dual feasible solution $(\alpha/2,\beta/2)$ yields a dual objective value equal to $0$ by Lemma~\ref{lem:dual_value}.
+The previous analysis of the dual feasible solution $(\boldsymbol{\alpha}/2,\boldsymbol{\beta}/2)$ yields a dual objective value equal to $0$ by Lemma~\ref{lem:dual_value}.
 This is of little help to bound the algorithm's performance.
-However following \cite{AnandGK12}, define another dual solution which has an interpretation in the model where all machines run at faster speed $f\geq 1$, meaning in particular that all (expected) processing times get scaled down by a factor $f^{-1}$.
+However following \cite{AnandGK12}, define another dual solution which has an interpretation in the model where all machines run at faster speed $f\geq 1$, meaning in particular that all (expected) processing times get scaled (down) by a factor $f$.

-Define $\algo^{f}$ as the expected solution value obtained by the same greedy algorithm, except that all the machine run at a speed increased by a factor of $f$.
+Define $\algo^{f}$ as the expected solution value obtained by the same greedy algorithm, except that all the machines run at a speed increased by a factor of $f$, where $f\ge 1$ is an integer.
 Note that $\algo=f\algo^f$, by definition.
-We denote by $(\alpha^f,\beta^f)$ the exact same dual solution that was defined before, only for the new instance with faster machines.
+We denote by $(\boldsymbol{\alpha}^f,\boldsymbol{\beta}^f)$ the exact same dual solution that was defined before, only for the new instance with faster machines.
 The following establishes feasibility of a slightly modified dual solution.

-\begin{lemma} Whenever $f\geq 2$, the solution $({\alpha^f},\frac{1}{f}\beta^f)$ is a feasible solution for the dual \eqref{dual} in the \emph{original} (unscaled) problem instance. \end{lemma} \begin{proof}{Proof.} By definition of $(\alpha^f,\frac{1}{f}\beta^f)$, to show feasibility for \eqref{dual} it suffices to show the slightly stronger constraint that
+\begin{lemma} Whenever $f\geq 2$, the solution $(\boldsymbol{\alpha}^f,\frac{1}{f}\boldsymbol{\beta}^f)$ is a feasible solution for the dual \eqref{dual} in the \emph{original} $($unscaled\,$)$ problem instance. \end{lemma} \begin{proof}{Proof.} By definition of $(\boldsymbol{\alpha}^f,\frac{1}{f}\boldsymbol{\beta}^f)$, to show feasibility for \eqref{dual} it suffices to show the slightly stronger constraint that

 for all $i,j,s$.
-Indeed, in the above inequality we have only dropped the nonnegative term ${w_j}/{(2\E[\p_{ij}])}$ from the right-hand side of \eqref{dual}, hence the above implies the feasibility of $(\alpha^f,\frac{1}{f}\beta^f)$ for \eqref{dual}.
-By definition of $\alpha$ we have $\alpha_j=f\alpha_j^f$.
+Indeed, in the above inequality we have only dropped the nonnegative term ${w_j}/{(2\E[\p_{ij}])}$ from the right-hand side of \eqref{dual}, hence the above implies the feasibility of $(\boldsymbol{\alpha}^f,\frac{1}{f}\boldsymbol{\beta}^f)$ for \eqref{dual}.
+By definition of $\boldsymbol{\alpha}$ we have $\alpha_j=f\alpha_j^f$.
 So the above is equivalent to

 As the assumption was that $f\geq 2$, \eqref{eq:proof_feas_new_dual1} is implied by